1DontKnowAGoodName/emulatOwOr/README.md

 to refer to a register put `r` and the number of the reg.
 0 is zero read, it's always zero. it's from 1-7, 8 is out of range.

+use as many spaces as you want, that doesn't affectt the code, just keep the insctruction at one line.

+comment with `;`, everything after gets ignored.

 to define a value, do `#define`, the name of the value and the value. you can't declare something twice. it's read before the code is executed, so you can use that defined before it's actually defined. it only fits in places where immediates would fit, so you can do `LDI r1 [some value]_`. the _ is required and signifies that that it ends there.